kapenike/OmniKeys/README.md

 *Note: this shortcut requires all type shortcut defaults to be prevented (`preventDefaultAll`) as allowing the continuation of Ctrl + h to the DOM would open your history tab.
 Ctrl + s is disabled with `preventDefaultOnHold`*

 #### Shift, a, z + hey
-*If user holds Shift, a and z, and types "hey", the "hey" will continue to the DOM and shortcut will run*
+*If user holds Shift, a and z, then types "hey", the "hey" will continue to the DOM and shortcut will run*

 	`
 	{